Broom wagon

 A broom wagon (also known as a SAG wagon: "Supplies and Gear" wagon) is a vehicle that follows a cycling road race "sweeping" up stragglers who are unable to make it to the finish within the time permitted.
 If a cyclist chooses to continue behind the broom wagon, they cease to be part of the convoy (and the race), and must then follow the usual traffic rules and laws.
 Though the nominal function of the broom wagon is to collect riders who cannot continue to race, its operators will often provide words of comfort and support to a dropped rider, encouraging them to persevere.

-While The Broom Wagon is used to assist fatigued riders by allowing them to ride within the vehicle when they've fallen to the back of a race, this often leads to a rider's disqualification due to time cuts.
+While The Broom Wagon is used to assist fatigued riders by allowing them to ride within the vehicle when they have fallen to the back of a race, this often leads to a rider's disqualification due to time cuts.
 However, in some instances, the Broom Wagon is able to assist and help riders back into their saddle, allowing them to finish within the time cut.
 During stage six of the 2001 HP Women's Challenge, Emily Westbrook of the Contender Bicycles team had fallen twice and was close to giving up the race.
 Eva Overlie was driving the Broom Wagon when she happened upon Westbrook.
 Checking the time and length to finish, Overlie wagered Westbrook still had time to complete the stage within the time cut.
 Overlie provided encouragement and basic triage, helping Westbrook to rally and finish the race just 15 seconds before the cut-off.